Integrating Fourier Neural Operator with Diffusion Model for Autoregressive Predictions of Three-dimensional Turbulence: Methodology

 \subsection{The DiAFNO model and the autoregressive prediction architecture}

-Our autoregressive prediction is achieved by the architecture shown in Fig.~\ref{fig:ModelStructureDiAFNO}.
-We start by adding noise to $U_m$ and $U_{m+1}$ concatenated along the channel dimension and then input it into $D_{\theta}$ when training.
-By minimizing the L2 error between the output $\textbf{x}'$ and $U_{m+1}$, we can train the neural network $F_{\theta}$'s denoising capability.
+The autoregressive prediction is achieved by the architecture shown in Fig.~\ref{fig:ModelStructureDiAFNO}.
+We start by adding noise of random intensity to $U_{m+1}$ and then concatenate the noised $U_{m+1}$ to $U_m$ along the channel dimension before input into $D_{\theta}$ for training.
+Here, $U_m$ is used as a condition to prompt the model to denoise the pure random noise to $U_{m+1}$ when sampling.
+Since $D_{\theta}(\textbf{x};\sigma)$ is an approximation of $\nabla_{\textbf{x}}\mathrm{log}p(\textbf{x};\sigma)$, the designed $D_{\theta}$ outputs a denoised $\textbf{x}'$.
+By minimizing the $L_2$ error between the output $\textbf{x}'$ and $U_{m+1}$, we can train the neural network $F_{\theta}$'s denoising capability.
 During the sampling process, we input the network with random noise $\textbf{y}_0$ and $U_0$.
 We then obtain the flow field for the next step by using the stochastic sampler demonstrated in Algorithm~\ref{alg:samplerEDM}.
-By taking the output flow field as input and predicting the flow field at the next time step, our autoregressive architecture is complete.
+By taking the output flow field as input and predicting the flow field at the next time step, the autoregressive architecture is complete.

 The IAFNO model has demonstrated its robust performance for 3D turbulent flow predictions in our previous study \cite{jiang2026animplicit}.
 Moreover, as an implicit Fourier neural operator based on self-attention mechanisms, IAFNO possesses the ability to effectively capture global frequency and structural features \cite{guibas2021adaptive}.
 This effective capture ability has been demonstrated to be capable of enhancing diffusion models for image denoising by Liu et al. \cite{liu2025difffno}.
-Therefore, we propose the DiAFNO model, which integrates IAFNO as the core denoising network with EDM:
+Therefore, we propose the DiAFNO model, which integrates IAFNO as the core denoising network with EDM as presented in Eq.~\ref{eq:IAFNOD}.